Osher Lifelong Learning Institute at The University of Alabama

 Relationship to The University of Alabama

-OLLI is a volunteer-led, self-supporting program with and under the auspices of the College of Continuing Studies (CCS) of The University of Alabama (UA).
+OLLI is a volunteer-led, self-supporting program with and under the auspices of the Office of Teaching Innovation and Digital Education (OTIDE) of The University of Alabama (UA).
 OLLI subject to all established UA, University of Alabama System, University of Alabama Board of Trustees, and State of Alabama rules and regulations, as well as all guidelines of the Bernard Osher Foundation.
 OLLI is supported by a staff hired according to UA guidelines.
 OLLI will operate under an annual budget that is presented by the OLLI Director, agreed upon by the Council, and approved by the University prior to the start of each fiscal year.

 The Director is the chief administrator of OLLI.
-The Director is a full-time employee of the College of Continuing Studies.
+The Director is a full-time employee of the Office of Teaching Innovation and Digital Education.
 The Director is responsible and accountable for the overall management of OLLI including programmatic, financial, personnel, and managerial matters; and for ensuring that Council decisions and policies conform to University policies.

-The CCS administration has the authority to rescind any action of the organization.
+The OTIDE administration has the authority to rescind any action of the organization.

 Membership is open to adults.

-Membership dues and course fees will be established by the CCS administration on recommendations of the OLLI Executive Council.
+Membership dues and course fees will be established by the OTIDE administration on recommendations of the OLLI Executive Council.

 Members are entitled to vote, hold office, serve on the Executive Council, Advisory Councils and committees, attend social events and register for classes and field trips with payment of applicable fees.

 The membership year in OLLI is August 1 through July 31 of each year.